tanishq-dubey/hive/README.md

 kubernetes, worker metadata includes things like version, capacity (CPU/memory), name, kernel version, IP ranges, and so on.
 We will eventually incorporate things like capacity once we get to scheduling, but for now, just host:port, so we know where to send commands will suffice.
-In additon, the assumption of only one queen is hugely important.
-If we have multiple queens, we will need to make sure that all the queens have the same list of drones: a concensus problem.
-Kubernetes solves this by using `etcd`, a distributed key-value store that performns concensus on its data, so everyone sees the same version of it.
+In addition, the assumption of only one queen is hugely important.
+If we have multiple queens, we will need to make sure that all the queens have the same list of drones: a consensus problem.
+Kubernetes solves this by using `etcd`, a distributed key-value store that performs consensus on its data, so everyone sees the same version of it.
 If we had multiple queens, we would need to do the same, either use something like `etcd`, or implement this ourselves.
 For now we will bypass this problem, but it will come back around sooner than we think.